jws85/.emacs.d/README.md

 Start up Emacs and pray that something isn't broken.
 If it is, fix it.
 Ain't the bleeding edge fun?

+NOTE:  This is so oriented around vim keybindings that you may need to install evil through M-x package-list-packages before anything else will auto-install...

 # Keybindings

 Key | Does: